tsahota/NMproject/README.md

 copy_script("R/nm.log.R")
 ```

-To create NONMEM (this will not run NONMEM yet)
+To create NONMEM object (this will not run NONMEM yet), add the following to your script.

 ```r
 mod1 <- nm("execute run1.mod -dir=1")